 “So it’s as the Red Queen said in Through the Looking-Glass: ‘It takes all the running you can do to keep in the same place,’” Tenner said.

-But how does an organisation monitor and control its employees' use of technology in and out of the workplace?
-Volkswagen is trying a blunt tool by deactivating some workers’ e-mail accounts once their shifts are over, but others are looking for a complete culture shift.
+But how does an organization monitor and control your employees use of technology in and out of the workplace?
+Volkswagen is trying a blunt tool by deactivating some workers’ e-mail accounts once their shifts were over, but others are looking for a complete culture shift.

-BMW is introducing new rules to foster a management culture that “values the limits of work hours and reachability".
-While the company isn’t going into details until it’s been rolled out to employees, it’s indicative of some organisational efforts to discourage the non-stop work trend.
+BMW is introducing new rules to foster a management culture that “values the limits of work hours and reachability.”
+While the company isn’t going into details until it’s been rolled out to employees, it’s indicative of some organizational efforts to discourage the non-stop work trend.

 “We all dropped pencils together,” said CEO Ben Kaufman, who figured he could bring the idea of reinvention to his own company.
 “People were getting burned out.
 They needed to see other things besides their desk.”